 Everyone likes to relax by the fire with a tinny after a long day.
 At the Bash, where glass is prohibited (except in your camp kitchen), we see a lot of cans.
 In fact, we estimate that over half of the rubbish we generate is cans.

-So when you’re at the Bash, please collect your cans and drop them in the recycling bins in the Plaza and Concert Area.
+So when you’re at the Bash, please collect your cans and PET plastic bottles, and drop them in the separate recycling bins.

 Composting Food Waste

 You can compost your food waste at the Bash!
 Collect it in camp and bring it to the food waste bins outside the toilet blocks in the campground.

 We also encourage all food vendors to separate their food waste and put it in the food waste bins provided.

 The volunteer hang-out tent is now plastic cup free.

 All food waste from the crew kitchen is composted in provided bins at the Bash.